infoboy27/poktpoolmonitoring/monitoring-stack/README.md

-# Canopy monitoring stack overview
+# POKTpool monitoring stack overview

-This  docker-compose.yaml contains the following software stack for production grade and monitoring purposes; prometheus, grafana for monitoring and cadvisor and node-exporter for container and server metrics respectively and traefik for loadbalancing purposes
+This docker-compose.yaml contains a comprehensive monitoring stack for monitoring poktpool.com and related services.
+The stack includes Prometheus, Grafana, Loki for log aggregation, and various exporters for infrastructure monitoring.

-We added a [.env](./.env) which is the file we use to parametrice all configurations in order to setup your personal canopy monitoring stack.
-It is intented to run by default for local testing but can be easily modified via .env variable to be configured for more robust staging/production purposes
+We added a [.env](./.env) which is the file we use to parametrize all configurations in order to setup your personal POKTpool monitoring stack.
+It is intended to run by default for local testing but can be easily modified via .env variable to be configured for more robust staging/production purposes.

 ## Setup

 ### System Requirements

 #### Complete Monitoring Stack
-- **Minimum**: 8GB RAM | 4vCPU | 100GB storage
+- **Minimum**: 4GB RAM | 2vCPU | 50GB storage
-- **Recommended**: 16GB RAM | 8vCPU | 250GB storage
+- **Recommended**: 8GB RAM | 4vCPU | 100GB storage

 **Component-specific requirements:**

-#### Canopy Nodes
-- **Minimum**: 4GB RAM | 2vCPU | 25GB storage
-- **Recommended**: 8GB RAM | 4vCPU | 100GB storage

 #### Monitoring components
 - **Prometheus**: 1GB RAM | 1vCPU | 20GB storage (for metrics storage)
 - **Grafana**: 512MB RAM | 1vCPU | 5GB storage (for dashboards and UI)
 - **Loki**: 1GB RAM | 1vCPU | 20GB storage (for log storage)